tiby312/broccoli-project/report/src/ch0-analysis-method.md

 # Test Setup

 Before we can measure and compare performance of this algorithm, we have to come up with a good way to test it.
-We often want to see how performance degrades as the size of the problem increases, but we also do not want to influence any other variables.
-In this way a simple Archimedean spiral distribution of the bots is ideal.
-It allows us to grow the size of the problem without affecting the density of the bots.
-It also fills out the entire 2d space.
+We often want to see how performance degrades as the size of the problem increases, but we also do not want to influence other variables.

+For our tests lets use an archimedean spiral distribution.
+It gives us a lot of variation in how the aabbs intersects, and allows us to grow the size of the problem without affecting density too much.

 If all the bots were dstributed along only one dimension then that would also skew our results.
 For example, sweep and prune will perform very well if all the bots are spaced out along the axis we are sweeping.

 The spiral distribution takes 3 inputs:
 * n: the number of bots